dfloer/carto-odc/README.md

 ## Possible Improvements

 - Data is imported as-is into the JSONField.
 Various fields would be better server by being converted from a string into the integer that string represents.
-- Some operations are quite slow due to Django presently (version 2.2.3) using PostgreSQL's json data type and not the jsonb datatype.
+- Some operations are quite slow due to Django (as of version 2.2.3 when this was written) using PostgreSQL's json datatype and not the jsonb datatype.
 This could be worked around with raw SQL until Django updates, or a third-party package could be added.
 - The FriendlyName model is intended to be used to map a nice name to a key in the JSONField.
 I haven't implemented this nice lookup.
 - Make data loading script idempotent so that it can be stopped and resumed as needed.
+This would be especially important for massive imports.
-- Add a more generic API.
+- Add a generic API.
 This could possibly be implemented as a REST or GraphQL API.
 GraphQL seems like it could be a good choice.
+- Data import script could batch things instead of Django's default of one transaction per query.
+This should speed up the import.

 ## Tests